amigo00678/Project-X/README.md

 # Project-X
-Some samples of code tasks.
+Samples of test solutions.

 ### bastes

 A tetris clone.
 Written in Lua script.
-Has AI to select the tile worth in current setup to this makes a game more tricky :) Needs some tuning though.
+Has AI to select the tile worth in current setup to make this game more tricky :) Needs some tuning though.

 ### hpoxy